diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 This code will calculate the SSCHA minimization with the "ff_calculator".

 Now we can search for instabilities.
-For that we [...]
+For that we create another object. [...]
+Note: this force field model is not able to compute stress, as it is defined only at fixed volume, so we cannot use it for a variable cell relaxation.

 .. code-block:: python